 5. Game Equipment

-- DC KICKBALL/UNITED SOCIAL SPORTS will provide the balls, bases and rest of equipment.
+- DC KICKBALL/DC Fray will provide the balls, bases and rest of equipment.

 - Referees and ONLY referees may officially call outs/fouls/strikes/etc.; calls made by other people are not valid.

 - The home plate referee is considered the head referee and will make final rulings.

 - Referees must be loud and clear in their calls.
 Kicked balls are in play unless and until the head referee says otherwise.

 - Captains are the only team members who may argue calls.

 - All rulings not specifically covered in the rules are up to the discretion of the referee.

 - The rules will be updated as needed.